ahmadia/wssspe/The-Garden-and-the-Meadow:-Software-Dissemination-Strategies-in-Sustainable-Scientific-Computing.md

 Recently, there has been a strong push to move publicly funded research data and papers from gardens into meadows.
 The most prominent collection of manuscripts in the scientific meadows is Cornell University Library's [arXiv](http://arxiv.org/), which accepts public domain, Creative Commons Attribution, and Attribution-Noncommercial-ShareAlike licensed content.
 The arXiv also accepts articles that it has been granted a non-exclusive and irrevocable license to distribute.
 Although this class of article does not completely meet the definition of a meadow, this compromise appears to be agreeable to most scholars, publishers, and curators.

 Today's scientific software infrastructure, ranging from operating systems to shell scripts, can be similarly categorized into gardens and meadows.
+We propose the following formal definition of a scientific software garden.

-### Garden:
+### Garden

-Any Scientific Software Infrastructure that possesses at least one of the following three attributes:
+Any scientific software infrastructure that possesses at least one of the following three attributes is released 'into' a garden:

 R1.
-Access to modify or use the software is restricted by a non-OSI license.
+Access to inspect, modify, or use the software is restricted by a non-OSI license.
 R2.
-Access to build the software is restricted to a non-free language or environment.
+Access to build the software is restricted to a non-free environment.
 R3.
-Access to run the software is restricted to a particular hardware vendor.
+Access to run the software is restricted to hardware supplied by a particular vendor.

-Triple-points for software that manages to provide all three restrictions.

-### Meadow:
+### Meadow

-Scientific Software Infrastructure uninhibited by either R1, R2, or R3.
+Any scientific software infrastructure uninhibited by R1, R2, or R3 is part of a meadow.

-**GVW: right now, they're *all* effectively gardens because of lack of skills among scientists --- a meadow you can't get into is a garden as far as you're concerned.
-Cf. Berlin's distinction between positive and negative liberty.**

 ## Some illustrating examples